Find out how your work-related injury can qualify for workers’ compensation benefits even when you’re off-the-clock.

 Most states exclude injuries when a worker is traveling between home and work.
-This is often referred to as the “going or coming” rule, or as the U.S. Department of Labor calls it, the “portal to portal” rule.
-Under the portal to portal rule, workers’ comp coverage doesn’t begin until the employee arrives at his workplace.
-It ends when the he leaves at the end of his work day; but there are numerous exceptions.
+This is often called the “going or coming” rule, or as the U.S. Department of Labor calls it, the “portal to portal” rule.

 Example: Car Accident After Client Dinner